teresa-chow/42-hackathon-sogrape/README.md

 1. Start XAMPP

-   - Launch XAMPP Control Panel;
+   - Launch XAMPP Control Panel
-   - Click <kbd>Start</kbd> next to Apache.
+   - Click <kbd>Start</kbd> next to Apache

-2. Run an SQL server instance and use our `mydb_wine.sql` file – _this will ensure you are connected to a database that our program is compatible with.
-It can also run on any web server/host._
+2. Run an SQL server instance and use our [mydb_wine.sql](./mydb_wine.sql) file – _this will ensure you are connected to a database that our program is compatible with; it can also run on any web server/host_

 3. Access your PHP website

-   - Ensure XAMPP is running;
+   - Ensure XAMPP is running
-   - Click <kbd>Admin</kbd> button to acces the root/index of our website.
+   - Click <kbd>Admin</kbd> button to acces the root/index of our website

 4. Run the Python code

-   - Open a terminal/command prompt;
+   - Open a terminal/command prompt
-   - Navigate to your project directory;
+   - Navigate to your project directory
    - Execute your Python script using the following command

       ```bash